-Just as you watch for your lover, for your beloved, you remain alert for small indications, in the same way a prayerful mind remains alert for God, for his word to arrive.
+Just as you watch for your lover, for your beloved - for small indications you remain alert - in the same way a prayerful mind remains alert for God, for His word to arrive.
 And it arrives!
-The moment comes when the Koran arises in you; the moment comes when you start feeling the reality of the Vedas and the Gita.
-And when you have felt it at your innermost core, then scriptures are beautiful; then you can read...
-Read as many scriptures as you can.
-It is fun, because then all the scriptures become real.
-You know, you become a witness of them.
+The moment comes when the Koran arises in you; the moment comes when you start feeing the reality of the Vedas and the Gita.
+And when you have felt it at your innermost core, then scriptures are beautiful; then you can read.
+Then read as many scriptures as you can - it is fun, because then all the scriptures become real. you know, you become a witness of them.

-Vice-versa is not true: you can go on reading the scriptures, but just by reading the scriptures you will not arrive at truth.
+The vice-versa is not true: you can go on reading the scriptures; just by reading the scriptures you will not arrive to truth.
 But if you have arrived, then all scriptures become true.
-Truth is first; scriptures are shadows, echoes.
+Truth is first, scriptures are shadows, echoes.